CawaMS/aspnetcore-msi-keyvault/README.md

 ![Select Policy](./media/SelectPolicy.png)

+Save the access policy by clicking *Save* on the top left corner in the menu bar of current blade.

 2. Obtain the Key Vault URL from Azure portal.
 Save it in the environment variable section in launchsettings.json file